 Similarly, blame for all of the “civilian” deaths are laid at the feet of the government, despite the fact that many non-combatants were certainly killed by rebel forces, both intentionally and unintentionally.
 And many other deaths cannot be principally ascribed to either side.
 It seems as though most of the discourse surrounding casualties of the civilian conflict are aimed towards underscoring the need for intervention rather than accurately conveying the dynamics “on the ground” in Syria.

-Over the last several months, media reports of the Syrian conflict have focused intensely on the regime’s aerial bombardments—especially their supposed deployment of scud missiles, cluster bombs, barrel bombs, etc. (although most media reports conveniently ignore the rebels’ use of said bombs).
-From these reports, one might get the impression that the deaths in Syria have been almost entirely non-combatants, and that military airstrikes have been the primary cause of these deaths.
+As part of this propaganda campaign, over the last several months media reports of the Syrian conflict have focused intensely on the regime’s aerial bombardments—especially their supposed deployment of scud missiles, cluster bombs, barrel bombs, etc. (although most media reports conveniently ignore the rebels’ use of similar munitions via alternative delivery systems).
+Again, from these reports one might get the impression that the deaths in Syria have been almost entirely non-combatants, and that military airstrikes have been the primary cause of these deaths.